16 beautiful beaches in Devon you have to visit

 Patrolled by RNLI lifeguards from Easter to September, it's the ideal place to get in the water to learn to surf, paddleboard or kayak in safety.
 Dogs are welcome on the beach - with some restrictions - between April and November.

-Food & drink nearby: The beach is only a stone's throw from the Red Barn restaurant, The Captain's Table is one of Woolacombe's most popular cafes while the Pavilion Restaurant at the Watersmeet Hotel offers fine cuisine and elevated views of nearby Barricane beach.
+Food & drink nearby: The beach is only a stone's throw from the Red Barn restaurant, The Captain's Table is one of Woolacombe's most popular cafes while the Watersmeet Hotel offers fine cuisine, bistro meals, and afternoon teas all with elevated views of nearby Barricane beach.

 Other than discovering these unusual shells, the beach has a number of thriving rock pools and is popular with surfers.
 Surrounded by a number of eye-catching rock formations, there are plenty of secluded spots where you can escape the crowds.